 The embryos will then be frozen for reimplantation and for future use (if need be).
 Considering that my follicle count will only decrease, Dr. Silber felt this will prove to be the most advantageous approach.
 He even stated that waiting 6 months for egg retrieval is too long.
 Sigh… I had no idea this curveball was going to be thrown our way.
 So, we will have our first egg retrieval in June or July.

 Depending on the success of that retrieval, we may undergo another right away.
 We can then schedule the reimplantation at any time thereafter.
 Steve and I are remaining as optimistic as possible.
 We have agreed to only attempt this one time due to the expenses involved.
 I will blog about this experience to keep all of you up to date.

-I would ask that you pray and believe with us for the successful egg retrieval and embryo development.
-In due time, I will be asking for your prayers as we pursue the reimplantation.
+I would ask that you pray and believe along with us for successful egg retrieval and embryo development.
+In due time, I will be asking for your prayers as we pursue reimplantation.
 WOW!
 It’s so much to try to explain, let alone process…especially when you’ve never experienced anything quite like this.

 Thank you so very much to all of you who have already been praying and keeping in touch.
-We serve a BIG God and we are believing for His perfect will to be done.
+We serve a BIG God and we are believing in His perfect will to be done.